 - To provide a record of police behavior should the driver be pulled over on the road

-- To document events leading up to accidents to ensure the proper information is reported to San Diego auto insurance companies
+- To document events leading up to accidents to ensure the proper information is reported to San Diego auto insurance agencies

 Prior to 2011, dash cams were not for legal use in the state of California, however with the new requirements for placement and notifying passengers of their presence, the state feels the proper precautionary measures have been taken.